kubernetes-sigs/lws/keps/898-group-identity/README.md

 Because the revision includes the field and DisaggregatedSet rolls template changes by replacing whole LeaderWorkerSets, changing a role from `Ordinal` to `Hash` is a normal rolling update rather than a forbidden in-place mutation.
 NOTE: the DisaggregatedSet revision covers all roles jointly, so changing one role's identity mode rolls the whole slice, the same as any other role template change.

+`groupReplacementPolicy` is handled differently.
+It is a live knob on the LeaderWorkerSet, not part of its revision, and changing it does not roll pods.
+The DisaggregatedSet revision therefore excludes it, and the controller instead syncs the role's value onto the existing LeaderWorkerSet in place on every reconcile, the same way it syncs `replicas`.
+Flipping a role between `PostTermination` and `Immediate` takes effect on the next reconcile without recreating any group.

 ### Unsupported Combinations

 Validation rejects hash mode combined with features whose semantics depend on stable StatefulSet identity: